Fruitcake: Ireland

-In Ireland, a type of sweetbread called barmbrack is eaten at Hallowe'en.
+In Ireland, a type of sweetbread called barmbrack is eaten at Halloween.
 The cake contains different objects such as a ring or small coin, each signifying a different fortune for the person who finds it.

 Italy

 Panforte is a chewy, dense Tuscan fruitcake dating back to 13th-century Siena.
 Panforte is strongly flavored with spices (panforte means "strong bread") and baked in a shallow form.
 Genoa's fruitcake, a lower, denser but still crumbly variety, is called pandolce ("sweet bread").

 There are various types of fruitcakes from the Emilia-Romagna region, most being dark and heavily spiced with an abundance of candied fruit and nuts.
-The certosino from Bologna is a round cake similar to pan forte but with Chinese spices and a variety of whole-halved candied fruit decorating the top; dark chocolate is often added to the dough for a richer flavour.
+The certosino from Bologna is a round cake similar to panforte but with aromatic spices and a variety of whole-halved candied fruit decorating the top; dark chocolate is often added to the dough for a richer flavour.
 The certosino is low and very dense.
 Panone, produced in much of Emilia, is similar to the certosino, but with a lighter, fluffier dough and candied fruit inside the cake rather than used as decoration.
-Panpepato from Ferrara has a dough similar to panone but has a higher ginger content, giving it almost a gingerbread taste.
+Panpepato from Ferrara has a dough similar to panone but has a higher ginger content.
 Candied fruit is not often found and instead there is a high concentration of nuts within the dough; the entire cake is often coated in dark chocolate.

 Gubana is a Christmas/holiday cake from the Friuli-Venezia Giulia region, specifically from the area around Cividale del Friuli.
 It is a leavened dough cake with a filling of nuts, dried fruit, sugar, and grappa which is rolled into a spiral filled tube which is then twisted into the shape of a rose or snail's shell.
 Gubana is often eaten with alcohol (slivovitz or grappa) around the holiday season.
-It combines Italian, Friulan, and Slovenian tastes and cooking styles to make a unique sweet.
+It combines Italian, Friulan, and Slovenian tastes and cooking styles to create a unique sweet.

-Panettone is a Milanese sweet bread loaf (widely available throughout Italy and in many other countries), served around Christmas, which is traditionally filled with dried and candied fruits, with a bread loaf consistency.
+Panettone is a Milanese sweet bread (widely available throughout Italy and in many other countries), served around Christmas, which is traditionally filled with dried and candied fruits, with a bread-like consistency.